August 29, 2021 at 2:49 AM #7566SUCULTUREAdmin,

 Vanessa is also among the inaugural 2021 class of partners for the #YouTubeBlack Voices program.

-For insights into the travel experience of each vlogger, and the opportunities, and beauty of the African continent click on each image.
+For insights into the story and travel experiences of each vlogger, the tourism, real estate, economic opportunities, and beauty of the African continent click on each image.

 You must be logged in to reply to this topic.